shugaibov-valy/shugaibov-valy/README.md

-### Hi there 👋 My name is Shugaibov Valy,
+### Hi there 👋 My name is Shugaibov Vali,
 I'm located in Makhachkala, Russian Federation.
-My main job is Python Backend Developer in [Internet service provider Pautina](http://pautina05.ru/).
+My main job is Python Backend Developer in [SayraxPrint](https://sayraxprint.ru/).

 - 🔭 I am currently working on services for my company.